jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 b3 = tf.Variable(tf.zeros([10]))
 ```

 We define 2 hidden layers.
-Each have a matrix multiplication operation follow by ReLU.
-Then another operation multiple it with a matrix.
+Each has a matrix multiplication operation followed by ReLU.
+Then another operation multiplies it with a matrix.
 Note, so far we are just making declaration, no variables are initialized and no matrix multiplication is done.
 ```python
 ### Building a model
 # Create a fully connected network with 2 hidden layers